 May be identified as outward bowing, heterogeneous echogenicity, or thickening of the common tendon, with subjacent fluid collection and intratendinous calcification.
 Discrete tears appear as hypoechoic regions with adjacent tendon discontinuity.

-- thickening and increased signal intensity on both T1 and T2 weightd sequences of the common flexor tendon
+- thickening and increased signal intensity on both T1 and T2 weighted sequences of the common flexor tendon

-- soft tissue edema around the common flexor tendon
+- soft tissue oedema around the common flexor tendon

 More content to be added

 Treatment and prognosis

 Treatment starts with application of cold packs to the elbow and oral NSAID therapy.
 Other clinical approaches includes use of a splint, one or more local corticosteroid injections, application of ultrasound waves and guided rehabilitation program.
 Surgery is often performed if there is no clinical response after 3 to 6 months of conservative treatment.

 For a clinical differential diagnosis of medial elbow pain, consider: